 PLEASE NOTE THAT THE CRITERIA SELECTED BY APPLICANT WILL BE ENFORCED IN THE TAX CREDIT REGULATORY AGREEMENT.
 CRITERIA SELECTED BY APPLICATION DEADLINE CONSTITUTES AN IRREVOCABLE COMMITMENT WITH RESPECT TO THE CONSTRUCTION AND OPERATION OF A PROJECT.
-EVIDENCE TO SUPPORT QUALIFICATION FOR SELECTION CRITERIA MUST BE ATTACHED AS AN EXHIBIT TO THE APPLICATION.
+EVIDENCE TO SUPPORT QUALIFICATION FOR SELECTION CRITERIA MUST BE ATTACHED AS AN EXHIBIT TO THE APPLICATION "EVIDENTIARY MATERIALS FOR SELECTION CRITERIA".

-A. Local Nonprofit is Sponsor of Project Points 10 • Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
-B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: C. Distressed Properties (Not Qualified for Selection Criteria in D) 25 • Provide written certification from HUD or RD that property is distressed D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation 15 • Submit map of historic district with evidence from local jurisdiction or State of historic district designation F. Project is an Abandoned Project.
-(Not Qualified for Selection Criteria in G) 15 • Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months
+A. Local Nonprofit is Spanson of Project Points 10 A. Local Nonprofit is Sponsor of Project 10 Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
+B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: (ii) Parish Location: (iii) RD Target Area: C. Redevelopment Project (Not Qualified for Selection Criteria in D) 25 Provide written certification from HUD or RD if property is Distressed Property Provide copy of Concerted Community Revitalization Plan or Development Plan of Action if not Distressed Property у D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation 15 • Submit map of historic district with evidence from local jurisdiction or State of historic district designation F. Project is an Abandoned Project.
+(Not Qualified for Selection Criteria in G) 15 Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months

-G T 7 .
-T 7 • .

 G. Vacant Units in Project as Percentage of Total Units

 (i) Minimum of 25% and less than 50% 10

-(i) (ii) Minimum of 51% and less than 75% 20
+(ii) Minimum of 51% and less than 75% 20

-(ii) (iii) Minimum of 76% and less than 100% 30
+(iii) Minimum of 76% and less than 100% 30

-(III) Winning of 70% and less than 100% 50

-• Subm it letter from local jurisdiction that unit has been vacant for at

-90 days and is likely to remain vacant because unit is substand ard.
+it letter from local jurisdiction that 00 days and is likely to remain vac d.

-H. Low Income U Units in Project do not exceed :
+H. Low Income Inits in Project do not exceed:

-(00/ of the Total Drainst write 10

 (i) 60% of the Total Project units 10

-(ii) 50% of the Total Project units 15 20
+(ii) 50% of the Total Project units 15

 (iii) 40% of the Total Project Units 20

-I. Twenty-Five 1 percent or more of project units serve households whose
+I. Twenty-Five p percent or more of project units se rve households whose

-at the following percentages of median income
+incomes sati sfy the following percentages of m nedian income

-(i) 20% or less 25 20
+(i) 20% or less 25

-(ii) more than 20% but less than 30% 20
+(ii) more than 20% but less than 30 20

-(iii) more than 30% but less than 40% 15
+(iii) more than 30% but less than 40 15

-(iv) more than 40% but less than 45% 10
+(iv) more than 40% but less than 45 % 10

-• Cash flows must evidence maximum rent to households at 30% of
+flows must use maximum rent at 3 6 AMI for all units in Project 0% of imputed income

-red income at 50% AMI with respect to units under this criteria

--

-J. Percentage of f Units having Four or more Bedrooms
+J. Percentage o Units having Four or more Bedre ooms

 (i) 5% but less than 10% 5

-(ii) 10% but less than 15% 5 10
+(ii) 10% but less than 15% 10

 (iii) 15% but less than 20% 15

-()

-K. Project Serve s Special Needs Households other than Elderly Households

-and provides Supportive Services or provides units for Single Parent House eholds

-or Large Fam ilies [Check one or more and specify number and percentage

-of such specia l needs units]
+K. Project Serves Special Needs Households other than Elderly Households and provides Supportive Services [Check one or more and specify number and percentage of such special needs units]

-Number Demoent
+Number Percent

-(i) Number Homeless Percent
+(i) Homeless Households

-(ii) Handicapped
+(ii) Handicapped Households

-(iii) Single Parent Household
+(iii) Single Parent Households

-(iv) Large Families
+(iv) Large Family Households

-(17)
+(v) Foster Parent Households

-(a) One Hundred Percent serve such households 50
+(a) One Hundred Percent se erve such households 50

-(b) Fifty Percent serve such households 30
+(b) Fifty Percent serve such n households 30

-(c) Twenty-Five Percent serve such households 20
+(c) Twenty-Five Percent se rve such households 20

-•